EconometricInstitute/feb22012-programming-website/data/week1/2-types-in-java.md

 <Solution>

-It depends on how the register method is defined.
+This was a trick question.
+You don't have enough information to answer it as it depends on how the `register` method is defined.
 Consider the two following options:

 ```java
 public static void register(int grade, int student) {...}
 ```